-OZY is a very diverse, globally-minded publication, and I thought it would be different (and hopefully interesting) to have a Canadian oversee the site's U.S. presidential campaign coverage.
+OZY is a very diverse, globally-minded publication, and I thought it would be different (and hopefully interesting) to have a Canadian oversee the site's U.S. presidential election campaign coverage.
 Thankfully, the top brass agreed.
-But little did I know what I was getting into when I launched our 2016 campaign section and managed it through the election.
+Little did I know what I was getting into.

-In February, I hit the campaign trail with our politics reporter, where we trailed Hillary Clinton and Donald Trump (and Ted Cruz, who I stalked at a Mexican restaurant).
-I analyzed the campaign styles of Jeb Bush and Chris Christie, edited the "fallen" series and oversaw the creative direction and execution of special PDF story collections (though Sean Braswell, a genius senior writer, deserves all the credit for his creative storytelling and deep knowledge of political history).
+Nearly a year before the election, I hit the campaign trail with our lead politics reporter, where we trailed Hillary Clinton and Donald Trump (and Ted Cruz, who I found at a small Mexican restaurant in New Hampshire).
+I analyzed the campaign styles of Jeb Bush and Chris Christie, edited the fallen series and oversaw the creative direction and execution of special story collections.
 My favorite weeks: writing and editing from inside the Democratic and Republican National Conventions.
-(I spent the weekend in between overseeing the editorial coverage at OZY Fest in Central Park, where Karl Rove and Cory Booker both stopped by.)
+(I spent the weekend in between coordinating the editorial coverage for the debut of OZY Fest in Central Park, a big ideas festival where Karl Rove and Cory Booker both headlined.)